TetraMesa

 • If you’re traveling and depend wholly on your cell phone, consider that loss, breakage or dead battery means not only will you not be able to get your Uber to take you to your business meeting, but you won’t even be able to get a snack.
 Or easily call for help.

-• How quickly can you recover from a lost or stolen device?
+• How quickly can you replace a lost or stolen device?
 That depends.
 Are you at home with a nearby store during business hours?
 Or overseas and your nearest cell provider’s store is a 10 hour plane ride away.

 We built an identity stack where the recovery mechanism and the authority mechanism are the often the same object.